sav-che/TL-2/Authors/Blau, (Ernst) Otto (Friedrich Hermann) {std. O. Blau}.md

-> [!cite] BHL link: this entry starts at [page 210](https://www.biodiversitylibrary.org/item/103859#page/220/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 210](https://www.biodiversitylibrary.org/page/33265407) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Blau, \[Ernst\] Otto \[Friedrich Hermann\] (1828-1879), German (Nordhausen) diplomat and botanist, studied oriental languages at the University of Halle and Leipzig 1848-1851, entered the foreign service of Prussia 1852, Dr. phil.
-Halle 1855, stationed at the Constantinople embassy, later at consulates in Trapezunt and Sarajevo, travelled in Turkey and Northern Persia, collected plants 1868-1872, consul at Sarajevo for Bosnia and Herzegowina 1864-1870, 1870-1872 first consul, from 1872 consul at Odessa. (*O. Blau*).
+Halle 1855, stationed at the Constantinople embassy, later at consulates in Trapezunt and Sarajevo, travelled in Turkey and Northern Persia, collected plants 1868-1872, consul at Sarajevo for Bosnia and Herzegowina 1864-1870, 1870-1872 first consul, from 1872 consul at Odessa.
+**Abbreviated name**: *O. Blau*

 #### Herbarium and types